-Foreword

 Congratulations on your new home purchase!
-You've made the right decision by choosing Oxford Commons by Blackburn Homes, LLC.
+You've made the right decision by choosing Blackburn Homes.
 You are now the proud owner of an exceptionally crafted and well-designed home.
 This document provides you with all the details of your home's warranty.

-As you settle in to make this home your own, you can look forward to a lifetime of
+As you settle in to make this home your own, you can look forward to a lifetime of enduring quality.

-enduring quality.
 Be assured that we, too, are committed to enhancing your pride in ownership, as we build a relationship that lasts as long as your home.

-Oxford Commons by Blackburn

-Homes, LLC creates world-class

-communities throughout the

-southern United States.
-We build homes

-and neighborhoods that we would be

-proud to call home.
+Blackburn Homes creates worldclass communities throughout the southern United States.
+We build homes and neighborhoods that we would be proud to call home.